csiv23/csiv23/README.md

 ##### CURRENTLY WORKING ON

-- ✨ Learning Front-End Development through [The Odin Project](https://www.theodinproject.com/).
+- ✨ Learning React through various resources and projects
 - 📚 Creating a Discord Bot to track a user's manga reading history

 ##### ABOUT ME